core-wg/coap-dtls-alpn/draft-ietf-core-coap-dtls-alpn.md

 ALPN ID values have variable length.
 For CoAP over DTLS, a short value ("co") is allocated, as this can avoid fragmentation of Client Hello and Server Hello messages in constrained networks with link-layer fragmentation, such as 6LoWPAN {{-6lo}}.

-To discover CoAP services that secure their messages with TLS or DTLS, ALPN IDs "coap" and "co" can be used, respectively, in the same manner as for any other service secured with transport layer security, as described in {{-svcb}}.
+To discover CoAP services that secure their messages with TLS or DTLS, the ALPN IDs "coap" and "co" can be used, respectively, in the same manner as for any other service secured with transport layer security, as described in {{-svcb}}.
-Other authentication mechanisms are currently out of scope.
+The discovery of CoAP services that rely on other security mechanisms is out of the scope of this document.

 # Security Considerations

-Any security considerations on ALPN (see {{-alpn}}) and SVCB resource records (see {{-svcb}}), also apply to this document.
+Any security considerations on ALPN (see {{-alpn}}) and SVCB resource records (see {{-svcb}}) also apply to this document.

 # IANA Considerations {#iana}